Uniqueness result for the 3-D Navier-Stokes-Boussinesq Equations with Horizontal Dissipation: Introduction and main results

 For the critical case where $s=\frac{1}{2}$, in \cite{Paicu2} M.Paicu proved a uniqueness\footnote{We should mention that the existence of solution in such scaling-invariant space is still an open problem even for the classical Navier-Stokes system.} result for $(NS_h)$ in $L^{\infty}_T(H^{0,\frac{1}{2}}) \cap L^2_T (H^{1,\frac{1}{2}})$.
 It is clear that such a space falls to be embedded in $L^{\infty}$ in the vertical direction which is the major problem that prevents using similar arguments to those in the case where $s>\frac{1}{2}$.
-In order to prove the uniqueness, the author in \cite{Paicu2} established a double logarithm estimate (see \eqref{cases=1/2}) and concluded by using the Osgood lemma.
-We will show that $(NSB_h)$ can be treated in the same way. \\
+In order to prove the uniqueness, the author in \cite{Paicu2} established a double logarithm estimate (see \eqref{cases=1/2}) and concluded by using the Osgood's Lemma.
+We will provide some details to adapte the idea of \cite{Paicu2} and apply it to \eqref{NSB_h}. \\

-Our main result is the following: \begin{theo}{\textbf{Uniqueness}} \\ Let $s\in[1/2,1]$ and $(u,\rho),(v,\eta)$ be two solutions for system $(NSB_h)$ in Then $(u,\rho)=(v,\eta)$ \end{theo}
+Our main result is the following: \begin{theo}{\textbf{(Uniqueness)}} \\ Let $s\in[\frac{1}{2},1]$ and $(u,\rho),(v,\eta)$ be two solutions for system \eqref{NSB_h} in Then $(u,\rho)=(v,\eta).$ \end{theo}

-As an interesting consequence, we can improve the results of global well-posedeness in the case of axisymmetric initial data established in \cite{Miao}. \\
+As an interesting consequence, we can improve the results of global well-posedness in the case of axisymmetric initial data established in \cite{Miao}. \\

-Let us first recal some basic notions: We say that a vector field $u$ is axisymmetric if it satisfies
+Let us first recall some basic notions: We say that a vector field $u$ is axisymmetric if it satisfies

 where $\mathcal{R}_{\alpha}$ denotes the rotation of axis $(Oz)$ and with angle $\alpha$.
 Moreover, an axisymmetric vector field $u$ is called without swirl if it has the form:

 We say that a scalar function $f$ is axisymmetric, if the vector field $x\mapsto f(x)e_z$ is axisymmetric.
 We also denote by $\omega=\curl{u}$ the vorticity of $u$.
 Then we will prove: